Photo from Montgomery Ward Annual Report 1963

 An official dedication of the "fully-climatized" mall was held on October 29, 1975, when forty-five stores and services opened for business.
 In attendance were Jay Solomon and Charles B. Liebovitz (of Arlen Shopping Centers), John Baehr (Mayor of Spartanburg) and Robert G. Rowell (Spartanburg County Commission Chairman).

-Assisting in a ceremonial ribbon cutting were Annette Huckaby ("Miss Spartanburg 1975") and Rita Chastain ("Miss Greenville 1975").
+Assisting in a ceremonial ribbon cutting were Annette Huckaby, "Miss Spartanburg 1975," and Rita Chastain, "Miss Greenville 1975."
 Entertainment was provided by the University of South Carolina Bicentennial Chorus, Paul W. Dorman High School Band, Spartanburg High School Band Color Guard and members of Miss Marion's Dancers.

-A 2-level (124,500 square foot), Spartanburg-based Belk-Hudson made its debut, along with fifteen inline stores, on April 21, 1976. .
-At this time, WESTGATE MALL encompassed 786,000 leasable square feet and housed sixty-eight stores and services.
+A 2-level (124,500 square foot), Spartanburg-based Belk-Hudson made its debut, along with fifteen inline stores, on April 21, 1976.
+At this time, WESTGATE MALL encompassed approximately 786,000 leasable square feet and housed sixty-eight stores and services.

 Charter WESTGATE tenants included Topps & Trowsers, Camelot Music, Record Bar, Chick-Fil-A, Curious Cargo, Pet Luv, Ormond Junior Specialty Shop and a Piccadilly Cafeteria.
-The basic footprint of the mall was established with the completion of its fourth anchor store.
+The basic footprint of the mall was established with the completion of its fourth anchor.
 A 1-level (99,100 square foot) J.C.
 Penney commenced operation on March 1, 1978.

-The only sizable competition that WESTGATE had in its early years came from HILLCREST MALL (1982){5.9 miles northeast, in Spartanburg}.
-WESTGATE eventually prevailed, with HILLCREST suffering a prolonged demise.
+The only sizable competition that WESTGATE experienced in its early years came from HILLCREST MALL (1982) {5.9 miles northeast, in Spartanburg}.
+WESTGATE eventually prevailed, with HILLCREST enduring a prolonged demise.
 It was demalled between 1999 and 2001.

 Meyers-Arnold's was shuttered on August 2, 1987, after the chain was acquired by Norcross, Georgia-based Uptons.
-The store was remodeled and re-opened, as an Uptons, on November 1, 1987.
+The store re-opened, as an Uptons, on November 1, 1987.
 It was shuttered in September 1999 and divided into a (36,100 square foot) Bed, Bath & Beyond and (35,000 square foot) Dick's Sporting Goods.
 These stores began business in late 2000 and early 2001, respectively.

-Work on a two-phase addition commenced in August 1995.
-Included in the project were a 2-level (150,000 square foot) Dillard's, built at the original Main Entrance, and a West Wing, added to the rear of the mall.
+Work on a two-phase mall addition commenced in August 1995.
+A 2-level (150,000 square foot) Dillard's was built at the original Main Entrance and a West Wing added.
 This would be anchored by a 2-level (158,000 square foot), Augusta, Georgia-based J.B.
 White (a.k.a.
 "White's").

 Belk, on the north end of the complex, was expanded into a 156,800 square foot store.
 The existing mall was also given a major makeover, with new storefronts, flooring and entrances installed.
 Forty stores and services were added during the expansion.

-The new West Wing, which included an 8-bay Food Court and two casual dining restaurants, was dedicated on October 23, 1996.
+The new West Wing included The Oasis, an 8-bay food court, and two casual dining restaurants.
+A mall-wide dedication was held on October 23, 1996.
 Stores new to the mall included The Gap, Gadzooks, Small Sports, Gardens Botanica, Marks & Morgan Jewelers and a J.B.
 White For The Home store (a northern outparcel).
+The Regal Westgate Mall 8 occupied a second level over The Oasis and opened on October 25, 1996.
+The mall now housed approximately 1,258,600 leasable square feet and 120 stores and services.

 J.B.
 White at WESTGATE was short-lived.
 It was rebranded by Alcoa, Tennessee-based Proffitt's on October 3, 1998.
 This chain was bought by Belk in July 2005.
 With two prospective Belk locations at WESTGATE, the parent company decided to permanently close the Proffitt's store in December 2005.
 The building, which was only 10 years old, was razed in 2006.